rohitkhazanchi121/stock-price-analysis-airflow/Readme.md

 ![alt text](image.png)

-# Stock Price Pipeline with Airflow, MinIO, Spark, PostgreSQL, and Metabase
+# Stock Price Pipeline with Airflow, MinIO, Spark, PostgreSQL

 This repository contains an Airflow DAG that orchestrates a data pipeline for fetching, processing, and storing stock prices.
 The pipeline integrates with various tools and services, including Yahoo Finance API, MinIO, Apache Spark, PostgreSQL with notifications sent via Slack.